marcelarosalesj/learning-starlingx/building/build-system-1.0.md

 build-iso
 ```

-## Want to rebuild the image with own changes?
+## Want to rebuild one package with own changes?
 ```
+# Do changes on your branch

+# Rebuild package
+# Note: If you want to build an iso later, do not use --no-build-info flag.
+build-pkgs fm-common --clean
+build-pkgs fm-common --no-descendants --no-build-info

 ```